UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom_with_tests.rst

         expected = "Frank, thanks a lot!"
         assert get_letter_text("Frank") == expected

 Note that some thought should go into the test of the letter.
-IF it's really simple, then checking comparing to a full letter is OK.
+If it's really simple, then simiply comparing to a full letter is OK.
 But it might be better to test the important parts of the letter: Does it contain the correct name? does it contain the right amounts of money? rather than the entire text.

 When you are done, every function in mailroom that does not contain a ``print`` or ``input`` call should be tested.